kubernetes/kubeadm/kinder/doc/prepare-for-tests.md

 # Prepare for tests

-Before starting test with kinder, it necessary to get a node-image to be used as a base for nodes in the cluster.
+Before starting test with kinder, it is necessary to get a node-image to be used as a base for nodes in the cluster.

 As in kind, also in kinder in order to make your test will fast and repeatable, it is recommended to pack whatever you need during your test in the node-images.